 The Shirttails Serenade Committee is committed to protecting participant rights and is responsible for making sure all students are comfortable.
 Each dorm will have its own committee liaison.
 This person is a resource for participants who is prepared to provide encouragement, answer questions, and represent student voices to choreographers.

 The Shirttails Document is the Shirttails Serenade Committee's governing document.

 Shirttails takes place at the conclusion of Welcome Week, which is a series of events held during the first week of classes.
-This year, Shirttails will be held Saturday, August 31.
-A KHDX concert will follow the event.
+This year, Shirttails will be held Saturday, August 27th.
+A shirttails concert will follow the event.

 For a complete calendar of Shirttails events, check out our Calendar of Events.

 Those deemed "new" by the Office of the Registrar, to include transfer students, are eligible to participate with their respective residence halls.
 New students residing off campus or in the Houses may choose the hall with which why would like to participate.